 If a patient suffers from severe bone loss, the chances are high that we’ll be unable to successfully place a standard dental implant that attaches to a jawbone.

-Zygomatic implants are put in place to help make a patient’s dental implants a permanent solution to a tainted smile.
+Zygomatic implants are put in place to help make a patient’s dental implants a permanent solution to a tainted smile, often when alternatives such as dentures are not ideal.

 During the process of zygomatic implant placement, the implants themselves are longer than the average implant and are placed in a patient’s zygomatic (cheekbone) bone.
-Usually, two zygomatic implants are placed with a combination of standard dental implants throughout the remainder of the jaw.
+Usually, two zygomatic implants are placed with a combination of standard implants throughout the remainder of the jaw, such as single dental implants or bridge implants.

 The Great Implant Debate